barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 * There exists a strong linear relationship between a neighborhood's annual crime level and that neighborhood's stop and frisk level over the subsequent year.
 However, neighborhoods with the highest proportion of black residents (95-100%) have, on average, ~47 more stop and frisk incidents per year compared to neighborhoods with the lowest proportion of black residents (0-25%) when crime is held constant.

-* @@@In 2016, black and Hispanic/Latino residents were stopped at 3.91 and 4.10 times higher rates, respectively, than white residents across all DC neighborhoods when controlling for each racial cohort's reported crime level.
+* In 2016, when controlling for neighborhood racial composition, the ratio of stops of black residents to crimes committed by black residents was 3.91 times higher then the analogous ratio for white residents across all DC neighborhoods.
+The analogous ratio for Hispanic/Latino residents was 4.10 times higher rates then the rate for white residents, respectively, than white residents across all DC neighborhoods when controlling for each racial cohort's reported crime level.
 The rate generally increases in neighborhoods with a higher proportion of white residents.

 * This analysis includes an [interactive map](https://rawgit.com/mahkah/dc_stop_and_frisk/master/index.html) and [neighborhood explorer application](https://dc-stop-frisk.herokuapp.com/) that enable users to look for trends and patterns not covered in this analysis.